LiYouru0228/MSCL/README.md

 - scikit-learn == 1.0.1

 ## Running the code
 Firstly, you can run "load_data.py" to finish the data preprocessing and this command can save the preprocessed data into some pickel files.
-Therefore, you only need to run it the first time.
+Noted, you only need to run it the first time.

 ```
 $ python ./src/load_data.py